 Why should I pay attention to order fulfilment through social selling?

 As history has shown, one of the most essential elements of running a successful business is adapting to the times.
-Innovation inspires new trends and shopping behaviours which lead to companies either exploding with growth or imploding with declining sales.
+Innovation inspires new trends and shopping behaviours, leading companies to either explode with growth or imploding with declining sales.
 Social networks have shaped eCommerce selling in new ways the same way the adaptation of the internet changed traditional shopping.
 Back then, what many seasoned veterans of retail thought would be a superfluous undertaking (moving from bricks and mortar stores to online) has

 When Blockbuster and Toys R Us failed to transition online to a digital platform, they both went under, and new companies captured the available market.
 The internet boom of the last two decades has forced businesses of all sizes to question their marketing strategy.
 Time and time again modern history has revealed this critical idea of how innovation sparks change, requiring more businesses to be flexible in their model.
 Having a big picture social media strategy can catapult your business into a new direction of prosperity and profit.